D-side/digital-garden/_notes/Fediverse.md

 featured: true
 ---

-[Fediverse](https://fediverse.party/) is a *federated* social network comprised of a number of different software projects interoperating through the use of [[ActivityPub]] federation protocol.
+[Fediverse](https://fediverse.party/) is a *federated* (I'll explain what that means further down) social network comprised of a number of different software projects communicating with each other using [[ActivityPub]] federation protocol.

 Compared to some of the more widely adopted social networks it distributes ownership of the network across many parties (invididuals and organizations) and resists concentration of control in the hands of major players.

 ## Structure

-It's federated, which means that it runs off of a fleet of different servers owned by different parties and in different jurisdictions, possibly not affiliated with each other and not even interacting.
+It's federated, which means that it runs on many different servers owned by different parties and in different jurisdictions, possibly not affiliated with each other and not even interacting.

 This may sound strange.
 How is it a single network then?
-Well, it not necessarily is one.
-We recognize the global internet, but the exact same technologies and software can power completely separate local networks (look up Havana Street Network or SNET in Cuba, [or here's one decent source](https://restofworld.org/2020/the-life-and-death-of-snet-havanas-alternative-internet/)).
-Same here.
+Well, it not necessarily *is* one.
+We recognize the global internet, but the exact same technologies and software can power completely separate local networks, like your router when the internet connection dies or local community networks (e. g. look up Havana Street Network or SNET in Cuba, [or here's one decent source](https://restofworld.org/2020/the-life-and-death-of-snet-havanas-alternative-internet/)).
+The same is true here, and isolated (or mostly isolated) sets of servers are sometimes referred to as "constellations".

 The easiest way to contrast this approach to that of centralized social networks is to compare "who hosts your content".